commerceblock/docs/source/ocean-config/index.rst

      - yes

 The terms and conditions are required in the derivation of new ocean addresses, where the contract hash is used to tweak the corresponding priv/pub key (per BIP175).
-This hash is, for reference and validation, included in the genesis block of the chain, therefore any ocean node attempting to connect to a speficic chain that has this functionality enabled will need to have a copy of the terms and conditions in the datadir.
+This hash is, for reference and validation, included in the genesis block of the chain, therefore any ocean node attempting to connect to a specific chain that has this functionality enabled will need to have a copy of the terms and conditions in the datadir.

 The terms and conditions are copied as part of building the Dockerfile but will need to be copied manually when running ocean independently.
 The latest contracts can be found in ``ocean/doc/$chain``.
 The ``chain`` name specified above is also used as the directory name under ``doc`` to specify where the contract for each chain is stored.